Joshua Thomas

 Further testing lead to a diagnosis of acute myelogenous leukemia (AML) and Josh was immediately transported to Memorial Sloan-Kettering Cancer Center in New York City for aggressive treatment.
 He was given two rounds of chemotherapy, but the disease did not respond.
 Through all of this, he continued to keep a positive outlook even though he was away from home during Thanksgiving, his son’s birthday, Christmas, and New Year’s.

 Josh is currently undergoing a third round of chemotherapy in preparation for a cord blood transplant.
-Unfortunately, testing his siblings and searching the national registry did not produce a bone marrow match for Josh, so the decision was made to pursue a cord blood Hematopoietic Cell Transplantation (HCT) transplant and use his cousin, Meghan, as a half match.
+Unfortunately, testing his siblings and searching the national registry did not produce a bone marrow match for Josh, so the decision was made to pursue a cord blood stem cell transplant and use his cousin, Meghan, as a half match.

 The transplant process will mean continued chemotherapy treatments, a five week hospital stay, a minimum of six months to a year to recover, and around-the-clock care.
 Josh’s positive attitude and contagious laugh helped his family through Sandy, and now they are doing everything they can to help him beat leukemia.